• Home

 Where to stay on Magnetic Island

 For my fellow solo and budget travellers, there are two hostels on Magnetic Island: Selina Magnetic Island and Nomads.
 I’d choose Selina purely because it’s located in Horseshoe Bay, Magnetic Island.
 Otherwise, if you have some cash to splash, you can’t go wrong with Peppers Blue on Blue.
-It’s got big apartments, a lovely pool and it’s conveniently located next to the ferry terminal.
+It’s got big apartments, a lovely pool, and it’s conveniently located next to the ferry terminal.

 For more Queensland inspiration, here are the best places to visit to see the Great Barrier Reef